-Ways you can get involved with Epilepsy Society
+Find out about the different ways you can get involved with Epilepsy Society.

 Fundraise for us

 Support our cause in your own way and help us make a difference to the lives of almost half a million people living with epilepsy in the UK.

 In these challenging times, we rely on donations to ensure vital services for our beneficiaries can continue.
 If you can spare a donation or pledge a monthly gift, you can help fund research breakthroughs and provide vital support for everyone affected by epilepsy.

 Many of our supporters choose to give to Epilepsy Society in memory of a loved one, or leave a gift to us in their will.